1404Samyak/End-To-End-ML-Project/Readme.md

-This repository contains all the files and packages of an END TO END machine learning project
+This repository contains all the the code files and packages required for an END TO END machine learning project